Client Education Library

 Squamous Cell Carcinomas

 Squamous cell carcinomas can appear many different ways.
 The usual appearance is a single red lump on a dog’s skin.
 Sometimes they develop as a small area of irritated, red, or ulcerated skin, while other times, they develop as plaques or crusts on a dog’s skin.
-Carcinomas of the toe or nail bed tend to be red, irritated, and ulcerated, and are usually quite painful.
+Carcinomas of the toe or nail bed tend to appear red, irritated, and ulcerated, and are usually quite painful.
 Dogs may even lose nails on the affected toes.

 Treatment of squamous cell carcinomas in dogs is surgery, especially if it is affecting the toe, as it tends to be more likely to spread from that location.
-If the lump is removed before it spreads, dogs have a great prognosis and chance of survival.
+If the lump gets removed before it spreads, dogs have a great prognosis and chance of survival.

 Warts